-By 2025, the AI industry is predicted to reach $190.61 billion, resulting in an inevitable boom in AI technology within the real estate industry.
+By 2025, the AI industry is predicted to reach $190.61 billion, resulting in an inevitable boom in AI in real estate.

-Artificial intelligence in the real estate industry can assist investors, property managers, brokers, or clients make better business decisions and achieve desired results.
+Artificial intelligence in real estate can assist investors, property managers, brokers, or clients make better business decisions and achieve desired results.

 The new wave of ‘PropTech’ is also helping property managers save time from the day-to-day mundane tasks and focus their time on growing portfolios instead.